An Introduction to Blood Clots

 2. Pulmonary embolism (PE).

 DVT occurs when a thrombus forms in a deep vein.
-This can occur anywhere in the body but is most common in the lower leg, thigh, pelvis or arm (CDC 2020).
-The most common symptoms are pain and swelling in the affected area.
-In some cases, a DVT will dissolve on its own (Healthdirect 2019a; ACSQHC 2020).
+This can occur anywhere in the body but is most common in the lower leg, thigh, pelvis or arm.
+The most common symptoms are pain, swelling, warmth and discolouration in the affected area (CDC 2025a).

 blood clot deep vein thrombosis

 PE is a complication of DVT that occurs when the thrombus partially or completely dislodges and travels to the lungs.
-This is a serious and potentially life-threatening complication (ACSQHC 2020; Healthdirect 2019a).
+This is a serious and potentially life-threatening complication (CDC 2025a).

 blood clot pulmonary embolism